 Recommended storage for REVATIO for oral suspension: Store below 30°C (86°F) in the original package in order to protect from moisture.

-Constituted Oral Suspension Store below 30°C (86°F) or in refrigerator at 2°C to 8°C (36° F - 46°F).
+Recommended storage for reconstituted oral suspension: Store below 30°C (86°F) or in refrigerator at 2°C to 8°C (36°F - 46°F).
 Do not freeze.
-The shelf-life of the constituted oral suspension is 60 days.
-Any remaining oral suspension should be discarded 60 days after constitution.
+The shelf-life of the reconstituted oral suspension is 60 days.
+Any remaining oral suspension should be discarded 60 days after reconstitution.

 The following serious adverse events are discussed elsewhere in the labeling: